10 – Gone, Gone, Gone

 The original lineup of Bad Company consisted of guitarist Mick Ralphs who had previously played with Mott The Hoople, bassist Boz Burrell who had played in King Crimson, drummer Simon Kirke who had played in Free, as well as singer Paul Rodgers who had also been a member of the band Free.
 The band was managed by Led Zeppelin’s legendary bombastic manager Peter Grant.
 The group was signed by Led Zeppelin’s Swan Song Records label.

 The band broke up after the release of Rough Diamonds in 1982.
-The group reformed minus Paul Rogers in 1986.
+The group reformed minus Paul Rodgers in 1986.
 Brian Howe who had sung lead vocals in the Ted Nugent band took over lead vocal duties from 1986 to 1994.
 After Brian Howe left the band in 94, singer Robert Hart landed the lead vocalist job from 1994 to 1998.

 Since 1998 when Paul Rogers rejoined the band, the group has toured on and off in many different line-ups.
 From 1974 to 1996, the band released a total of 12 albums.
-Our Top 10 Bad Company songs list focuses mainly on the material recorded with Paul Rogers during the band’s golden years.
+Our Top 10 Bad Company songs list focuses mainly on the material recorded with Paul Rodgers during the band’s golden years.

 # 10 – Gone, Gone, Gone